How land is used commercially depends on its topography, soil properties and the climate (mainly temperature and rainfall).

 Flat land is used for growing crops, feeding young stock for sale, and most dairy farming.
 Most flat land in New Zealand is in the South Island, especially on the Canterbury and Southland plains, and in Central Otago.

 Rolling and moderately steep slopes are used for sheep, beef and deer farming, and forestry.
 Most forestry is in the North Island.
 Hill country is farmed in all regions of the North Island, and in all except the West Coast of the South Island.
 Farmed high-country tussock grasslands extend mainly from Marlborough to Southland.

 The mean annual temperature decreases from north to south – for example, in Auckland it is 15.3°C and in Dunedin it is 10.8°C. Temperature also decreases by about 0.5°C with every 100-metre increase in altitude.

-> Minimum winter temperatures affect the flowering and seeding patterns of some plants.
-If the temperature is less than 5°C, plant growth will stop.
-However, it is the number of frost-free days in a year that dictates where frost-sensitive plants can be grown.
+Minimum winter temperatures affect the flowering and seeding patterns of some plants.
+If the temperature is below 5°C, plant growth will stop.
+The number of frost-free days in a year dictates where frost-sensitive plants can be grown.

-> Droughts are common on the east coasts of New Zealand, but not on the west.
+Droughts are common on the east coasts of New Zealand, but not on the west.
 In all regions, the soil on steep slopes, especially north-facing aspects, is drier than soil on nearby flat land.